philbudne/xxl/doc/syntax.md

 NOTE!
 Enforcement of "const" is currently implemented only in the parser,
         and const values in other Modules can be changed!!

+All imported files (including the "main" file, specified on the command line)
+	have their own scope (a child of the "root" scope that contains "__xxl", "true", "false", "null", and "undefined").

+Each module namespace has a __modinfo Object, of class ModInfo with:
+	* main -- true for the main (command line) module
+	* module -- a Module object with the module scope available as properies (__xxl.import returns this Module Object).
+	* file -- the path of the file loaded into the module
+	* parser -- the Parser object used to parse source code.